SpectrumInstrumentation/spcm/README.md

 ### Block average (Digitizer only)

 See the corresponding chapter in the hardware manual for more information about block averaging and the registers used.

+# Acknowledgements

+We would like to thank [Christian Baker](https://github.com/crnbaker) for fruitful discussions and inspiration on how to setup the `spcm` package.